esensar/nvim-dev-container/README.md

     },
-    -- This takes a list of mounts (strings) that should always be added whenever attaching to containers -- This is passed directly as --mount option to docker command -- Or multiple --mount options if there are multiple vaues custom_mounts = {}
+    -- This takes a list of mounts (strings) that should always be added whenever attaching to containers -- This is passed directly as --mount option to docker command -- Or multiple --mount options if there are multiple values custom_mounts = {}
   },
-  -- This takes a list of mounts (strings) that should always be added to every run container -- This is passed directly as --mount option to docker command -- Or multiple --mount options if there are multiple vaues always_mount = {}
+  -- This takes a list of mounts (strings) that should always be added to every run container -- This is passed directly as --mount option to docker command -- Or multiple --mount options if there are multiple values always_mount = {}
 }
 ```